Fort Canning Park

 A later addition to Fort Canning was the Battle Box — a reinforced concrete bunker that was constructed almost 30 feet under the surface and was designed to withstand a direct hit from a bomb.
 The fort remained in use right through to World War II — it was in the Battle Box that the decision was made to surrender to the Japanese and the Japanese made handy use of the fort once they had taken the city.
 After the war the British handed it to the Singaporean military in 1963.
-(The Battle Box itself was closed for renovation and when we passed by in 2015 the sign said "closed indefinitely".)
+(The Battle Box itself has been closed for renovation and when we passed by in 2015 the sign said "closed indefinitely".)

 Today little remains of Fort Canning the fort, but Fort Canning the hill is still going strong.
 The main gate and some wall on each side remain, along with the Battle Box, but the real attractions today are the lush gardens and shady walks visitors can enjoy.
 Back in the day Raffles had established large spice gardens on the hill and while they are long gone, a small and interesting replica stands on the southwest side of the hill.